epiverse-trace/research-compendium/learners/setup.md

   Consider re-creating your PAT with the 'user' or at least 'user:email' scope.
 ```

+Here I do had a token but it was not configured correctly.
+If you get a similar error message, follow the next step.

 #### 3. Create you GitHub token:

+Do this with `usethis::create_github_token()`.
+This should redirect you to GitHub on your browser.
+Once there, check all the options in the figure below.

 ```r
 usethis::create_github_token()